mtiryakiuw/hdtoday.tv/README.md

 Web Scraping with Scrapy

-    Open your preferred development environment (VSCode, PyCharm) and navigate to the Scrapy folder.
+    Open your preferred development environment and navigate to the Scrapy folder.
     Launch your terminal and navigate to the Scrapy folder location.
     Execute the command: scrapy crawl link_lists -O links.csv.
 This will trigger the first spider to collect movie links and save them in a "links.csv" file.
     Run the command: scrapy crawl movies -o movies.csv to activate the second spider.
 This spider scrapes movie details and stores them in a "movies.csv" file.